dsyme/dsyme-presentations/design-notes/on-teaching-operators.md

     [ … ]                Lists
     [| … |]              Arrays
     { A=1; B=2 }         Records

+    3 :: xs              Cons onto a list (note, you can use List.Cons(3, xs) instead.
+However :: is necessary when pattern matching on lists)

     | … ->               Rule in pattern matching
     _                    Wildcard in pattern matching